Intrepid Travel: Corporate responsibility

 In 2014, after funding research by World Animal Protection, it was the first tour operator to ban elephant rides on its tours, which lead to other major tour operators banning elephant rides.

 In 2015, it donated the profits from tours in Nepal to rebuild the country after the April 2015 Nepal earthquake.

 In 2017, the company set a goal to double its number of female tour leaders.
-In 2019, it reached its goal, working with 342 female leaders, globally.
+In 2019, it reached its goal with 342 female leaders.

 In June 2018, it launched vegan tours.

 In August 2018, it became a certified B Corporation.

-In 2020 and 2021, its not-for-profit supported vulnerable communities impacted by the COVID-19 pandemic, including delivering food packages to families in remote parts of Peru and raising funds for essential medical equipment, including oxygen tanks, in India.
+In 2020 and 2021, its not-for-profit arm "The Intrepid Foundation" supported vulnerable communities impacted by the COVID-19 pandemic, including delivering food packages to families in remote parts of Peru and raising funds for essential medical equipment, including oxygen tanks, in India.

 In 2021, it launched a vaccine equity advocacy and fundraising campaign to raise $150,000 in support of UNICEF Australia to help deliver vaccines to the world’s most vulnerable countries and communities.